dnanhkhoa/python-vncorenlp/README.md

     simple_usage()
 ```

-And here is terminal output:
+And here is an output:

 ```
 Tokenizing: